salazarbarrera/ListenAlongJS/README.md

 2. Replace `'TARGET_USER'` with the username of the account you want to listen.
 3. Open `index.html` with your browser.
 Allow it to open pop-ups (also allow autoplay if on Firefox).
 Refresh.
 4. A pop up to [Last.fm](https://Last.fm) will open asking for authorization.
 Authorize it.
-5. If you use Chrome, press play in the first video.
+5. If you use Chrome, press play in the first video to "consent" to the autoplay.

 # Build instructions
 The bundles are made with [Browserify](https://browserify.org/).